While leaving Blair the other night, I drove by a car wash that had this posted on a big sign, "Need a Christmas gift idea? Give free tokens!"

 Is this what Christmas has come to?

-In the "olden days, happy golden days of yore" (the line comes from Hugh Martin and Ralph Blane's "Have Yourself a Merry Little Christmas"), giving presents required some personal investment.
+In the "happy golden days of yore" (the line comes from Martin and Blane's "Have Yourself a Merry Little Christmas"), giving presents required some personal investment.
 Dad made you a little wagon; Momma knitted you a scarf; Grandma baked you a pie.
 Even after Christmas began to be commercialized, shopping for family and friends was a time-consuming activity -- not because there was so much to buy but because you were searching for just the right gift, something you knew the recipient needed or wanted.

 That kind of Christmas shopping is almost nonexistent nowadays.
 It no longer involves thinking carefully about what to buy.
 And making something by hand?
 Good grief -- forget about it.
 We've lost the time.
 We've lost the talents.
 We've even lost the desire itself to expend our own efforts in the creation of a Christmas present.
 No, just give 'em a gift card to a department store or to an online company.